PlateOfPasta/Edgestitch/edgestitch-permissions/README.md

 - `"operator": { }"` defines a single permission named "operator".
 Inside, it has:
   - `"description"` - a brief description for the permission.
   - `"required_assign_op"` - **IMPORTANT**: the op level (0-4) required to **assign** this
   permission to a player.
-This does **NOT** define the op level required have or "use" the permission.
+This does **NOT** define the op level required to possess the permission.
     - In this example, only server players who are op level 4 can **assign** this permission to other players.
 Once assigned, the target player has access to anything associated with this